erasmus-without-paper/ewp-specs-architecture/README.md

 Let's continue the example use case we have started to describe earlier.

-**HEI B** calls the EWP Registry Service.
+**HEI A** calls the EWP Registry Service.
 The Registry Service keeps track of all the HEIs and their APIs.
-Given the Registry response, HEI B is now able to determine which URL it needs to call in order to get the data.
+Given the Registry response, HEI A is now able to determine which URL it needs to call in order to get the data.
 (In our simple case, this URL will be served by Host 2.)